visualdiffer/visualdiffer.github.com/_includes/foldersTraversal.md

 <tbody>
 <tr>
 <td>Follow Symbolic Links</td>
-<td>If checked the symbolic links will be traversed</td>
+<td>If checked, symbolic links will be traversed</td>
 </tr>
 <tr>
 <td>Skip Packages</td>
-<td>If checked special OSX files (so called bundle or packages)
+<td>If checked, special macOS files (so-called bundles or packages)
 <br/>like Applications and Frameworks will not be traversed</td>
 </tr>
 <tr>
 <td>Check Resource Forks</td>
-<td>Check if files are <a href="http://en.wikipedia.org/wiki/Resource_fork">resource forks</a>, this can slow down the comparison.<br/>
+<td>Checks if files are <a href="https://en.wikipedia.org/wiki/Resource_fork">resource forks</a>; this can slow down the comparison.<br/>
-When this option is on if the file is a resource fork its size is determined from its structured data.
+When this option is on, if the file is a resource fork its size is determined from its structured data.
 </td>
 </tr>
 </tbody>